Walsh hits 3-run homer in 11th, Angels beat Rockies 5-2

 MOVES

-Before the game, the Angles reinstated infielder David Fletcher from the injured list and optioned left-hander José Quijada to the team’s alternate training site. ….
+Before the game, the Angels reinstated infielder David Fletcher from the injured list and optioned left-hander José Quijada to the team’s alternate training site. ….
 The Rockies reinstated reliever Wade Davis from the injured list (strained right shoulder) and optioned righty Ashton Goudeau to their alternate training site.

 THE LEATHER